francescogerardomarra/its/modulo27/38_rest_http_methods.md

 In SOAP, HTTP methods are typically used in the following manner:

 - **POST**: SOAP requests are always sent using the HTTP POST method, even when retrieving data.
-This is a key difference from REST, where the HTTP method (e.g., GET) indicates the type of action to be performed.
+This is a key difference from REST, where the HTTP method (e.g. GET) indicates the type of action to be performed.
 - **GET**: SOAP doesn't use the HTTP GET method directly for retrieving data.
 Instead, the POST method is used for all SOAP requests, including those that only need to retrieve information.
 This means the HTTP request body, which typically would be empty for a GET request, still carries an XML payload with the SOAP envelope structure.
 - **PUT and DELETE**: Like GET, these HTTP methods are not commonly used in the same way in SOAP.
 SOAP often uses the POST method to perform updates or deletions, though custom methods can be defined for specific operations.